thinktapper/DinderIsServed/README.md

 ## 🧑‍🔬 How It's Made

-Designed and built from scratch using the Node.js runtime & Express.js for handling routes and creating <a href='https://github.com/thinktapper/DinderRN'>Dinder's</a> API endpoints in TypeScript.
+Designed and built from scratch using the Node.js runtime & Express.js for handling routes and creating <a href='https://github.com/thinktapper/DinderRN'>Dinder's</a> API endpoints.
 Users are able to create accounts and log in, update profile information and create location-based feasts containing restaurants tailored to their occasion.
 Real-time establishment data is sourced from Google Maps and are stored alongside user votes in a PostgreSQL database.
 Prisma is used as a typesafe ORM to create schemas, query the DB, and handle migrations.
-I created authentication middleware to protect the API using JWTs.
-The server and hosted DB are deployed on [Render](https://render.com/).
+I created authentication middleware to protect the API using JWTs, and authorization middleware to prevent voter fraud.
+The web service and hosted DB are both deployed on [Render](https://render.com/).

 ### Built With: